-Chordomas are uncommon malignant tumours that account for 1% of intracranial tumours and 4% of all primary bone tumours.
-They originate from embryonic remnants of the primitive notochord (earliest fetal axial skeleton, extending from the Rathke's pouch to the coccyx).
-Since chordomas arise in ...
+Chordomas are uncommon malignant tumors of the axial skeleton that account for 1% of intracranial tumors and 4% of all primary bone tumors.
+They originate from embryonic remnants of the primitive notochord (earliest fetal axial skeleton, extending from the Rathke's pouch to the tip of the cocc...

 Dagger sign (spine)

-Epidural lipomatosis refers to an excessive accumulation of fat within the spinal epidural space, typically in the lumbar region, such that the thecal sac is compressed, and in some instances results in compressive symptoms.
-Epidemiology Demographic of affected individuals reflects the underl...
+Epidural lipomatosis refers to an excessive accumulation of fat within the spinal epidural space resulting in compression of the thecal sac.
+In severe cases, compression may be symptomatic.
+The lumbar region is most frequently affected.
+Epidemiology The demographics of affected individuals ref...

 Hangman fracture, also known as traumatic spondylolisthesis of the axis, is a fracture which involves the pars interarticularis of C2 on both sides, and is a result of hyperextension and distraction.
-Clinical presentation Post-traumatic neck pain after a high-velocity hyperextension injury is ...
+Epidemiology These injuries account for 4-7% of all cervical spine fractures and up to 22% of ...

 Intervertebral disc calcification

-Intervertebral disc calcification is seen with numerous conditions. degenerative: relatively common and may occur in up to 6% in routine abdominal radiographs in adults postoperative/traumatic ochronosis: very dense central (nucleus pulposus) calcification associated with osteopaenia; begins ...
+Intervertebral disc calcification is a non-specific finding seen in numerous conditions.
+Epidemiology It may be observed in pediatric 5 as well as adult populations.
+Pathology Etiology degenerative: relatively common and may occur in up to 6% of routine abdominal radiographs in adults post...

-Jefferson fracture is the eponymous name given to a burst fracture of C1.
+Jefferson fracture is the eponymous name given to a burst fracture of the atlas.
 It was originally described as a four-part fracture with double fractures through the anterior and posterior arches, but three-part and two-part fractures have also been described.
-Pathology Mechanism A typical mechanis...
+Pathology Mechanism A typical m...

 Low endplate signal on T1